Chapter 12 - Noise

 The appropriate environmental document (e.g., Draft Environmental Impact Statement, Environmental Assessment) serves as the vehicle to circulate the preliminary noise abatement (NEPA/23 CFR 772) and CEQA mitigation decisions to the public for review and comment.
 More information on the process of reporting the preliminary noise abatement and mitigation decision can be found in the Noise Protocol.

-Construction noise is only substantial in exceptional cases, such as when pile driving and crack and seal pavement rehabilitation operations will occur.
+Construction noise and vibration may only be substantial in exceptional cases, such as when pile driving and crack-and-seat pavement rehabilitation operations will occur.
 The Noise Protocol, Section 3 and TeNS, Section 6, discusses construction noise.
+Caltrans Transportation and Construction Vibration Guidance Manual covers the topic of vibration.
 The FHWA has also developed the Roadway Construction Noise Model (RCNM) for predicting potential construction noise levels.

 The preliminary noise abatement decision (NEPA process) along with the preliminary noise mitigation decision (CEQA process) are incorporated into the environmental documentation.
 The draft environmental document is publicly circulated and substantive comments are addressed in the final environmental document.
-An illustration of this process and detailed description of the process are available in the Noise Protocol, Figure 2.
+An illustration of this process and detailed description of the process are available in the Traffic Noise Protocol (PDF), Figure 2.

 This information should be documented in the Environmental Impact Report (EIR) prepared for the Regional Transportation Plan (RTP) and serve as a building block in subsequent decision making.